benr0th/Music-GUI-Volume-Saver/README.md

 Closing Music_GUI.exe will also close music_gui_volume.exe.

 ## Known Issues
-Volume slider does not visually reflect the stored volume level when opening the Music_GUI tool.
+Volume slider does not visually reflect the stored volume level when opening the Music_GUI tool.<br>
+Tested on Rev 4 of NMC mod.
+Will probably only work with that.
+I will try to keep it updated.